mantidproject/mantid/docs/source/algorithms/MuonPreProcess-v1.rst

 As indicated in the input variable names to this algorithm; there are four distinct operations applied to the input data.
 In order of application these are;

 #.
 Apply dead time correction through the **DeadTimeTable** input.
 #.
 Apply a time offset to the time axis through the **TimeOffset** input, which may be positive or negative.
+This time offset is directly added to all times within the workspace.
 #.
 Apply a cropping to the upper (lower) ends of the time axis via the **TimeMax** (**TimeMin**) input.
 #.
 Finally, apply a rebinning via **RebinArgs**, using the same syntax as in :ref:`algm-Rebin`.